‘Flip Or Flop’ Star Tarek El Moussa Talks Cancer, Getting Back With Christina

 “We used to be so energetic,” Tarek El Moussa revealed to People Magazine on March 8.
 “But with the businesses and the cameras and the cancers and the surgeries and my back, we started losing that energy.
 That’s what led us to where we are.”

-While being treated for his illnesses, Tarek El Moussa became very emotional and his hormone levels were “all over the place.”
+While being treated for his illnesses, Tarek El Moussa became very emotional, and his hormone levels were “all over the place.”
 Meanwhile, Tarek El Moussa’s wife, Christina, was going through an intense round of IVF treatments after suffering a miscarriage.

 “Those were the worst months of my life,” Tarek El Moussa admitted.
 “I looked like death… I wasn’t the happy, outgoing guy I once was.
 I was so miserable.
 It was a struggle just to wake up in the morning.”

-Tarek El Moussa welcomed two children during his 7-year marriage to Christina and since splitting from his wife in May of last year, he has been forced to share his time with Taylor Reese, 6, and Brayden James, 1.
+Tarek El Moussa welcomed two children during his seven-year marriage to Christina, and since splitting from his wife in May of last year, he has been forced to share his time with Taylor Reese, 6, and Brayden James, 1.

 “We lived through a lifetime of setbacks in a short period,” Tarek El Moussa said, looking back at the final years of his marriage to Christina.
 “And we were so busy, we never slowed down to be present with each other and talk about things that were bothering us.”